mrc-ide/Vo_serology/README.md

 Please cite as:
-Dorigatti et. al., SARS-CoV-2 antibody dynamics, within-household transmission and the impact of contact tracing from community-wide serological testing in the Italian municipality of Vo’
+Dorigatti et. al., SARS-CoV-2 antibody dynamics, within-household transmission and the impact of contact tracing from community-wide serological testing in the Italian municipality of Vo’.
+Available as a pre-print (not peer-reviewed) at SSRN: http://dx.doi.org/10.2139/ssrn.3792892.

 # Repository structure
 This repository contains: